-When I first moved to the United States, I was excited about the prospect of buying my first car.
-I had heard that the process was a bit different here than in my home country, but I wasn’t quite sure what to expect.
-Buying a car is always a big decision, and as an expat, there were definitely some things I needed to keep in mind.
+When I first moved to the United States, I was excited about buying my first car.
+I had heard that the process was slightly different here than in my home country, but I wasn’t sure what to expect.
+Buying a car is always a big decision, and as an expat, there were some things I needed to keep in mind.
 Here are some tips for anyone who is thinking about buying their first car in the US.

 What make and model of car best fits your needs?

 The most important thing to consider when buying your first car in the US is finding one that fits your budget and lifestyle.
 Think about what kind of car will serve you best for commuting, grocery shopping, weekend road trips, etc.

 I always consult Edmunds and Kelley blue book when I’m car shopping because they both have detailed reviews, test drive videos, and other resources.
 Plus, with gas being so expensive in the US right now, fuel efficiency is a priority for me.

 I have no experience with cars in the United States, so I find the best car rankings on Edmunds helpful.
 These lists allow me to understand what is popular among Americans for different categories, such as SUVs, sedans, and hatchbacks.
 Additionally, it provides explanations for why these vehicles are liked.

 Because I didn’t need to make a quick decision, we rented a variety of cars so my entire family could test-drive different brands and models.
 This way, it wasn’t just me making the decision—my wife and daughter got to spend a few days with each option and form their own impressions.